Home / Practice / Juul Exploding Batteries Claims

 Who Is Liable for Product Defects?

-Whether it is the manufacturer who did not test their products thoroughly or a company that uses faulty parts to assemble the products or even the vendor who is selling the product without exercising care, they all have a duty of care to prevent any harm to consumers caused by their products.
+Whether it is the manufacturer who did not test their products thoroughly, a company that uses faulty parts to assemble the products or even the vendor who is selling the product without exercising care, they all have a duty of care to prevent any harm to consumers caused by their products.

 We Win Big!

 Our attorneys remain committed to providing excellent legal representation to all injured victims in California.
 During the initial free consultation, we will assess your case and provide you with the legal options to move forward.
-Ehline Law has successfully litigated more than 3,000 cases and recovered over $150 million in damage.
+Ehline Law has successfully litigated over 3,000 cases and recovered over $150 million in damage.

 Our experienced, aggressive attorneys are ready to fight for your rights and obtain the compensation you deserve, including handling lawsuits against Samsung and its exploding smartphone products.
-If you receive any injuries from using a product like Note 7s due to a product defect, contact us at +(833) LETS-SUE for a free review of your case with our skilled product defect attorneys.
+If you receive any injuries from using a product like Note 7s due to a defect, contact us at +(833) LETS-SUE for a free review of your case with our skilled product defect attorneys.

 Michael Ehline